-Less than 1%
+\Less than 1%

-(1) Beneficial ownership is determined in accordance with SEC rules.
-In computing percentage ownership of each person, shares of common stock subject to any options or restricted stock units held by that person that are exercisable or vested as of April 13, 2018, or exercisable or vesting within 60 days of April 13, 2018, are deemed to be beneficially owned.
+- (1) Beneficial ownership is determined in accordance with SEC rules.
+In computing percentage ownership of each person, shares of common stock subject to any options or restricted stock units held by that person that are exercisable or vested as of April 1, 2019, or exercisable or vesting within 60 days of April 1, 2019, are deemed to be beneficially owned.
 These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of each other person.
-The percentage of shares beneficially owned is based on 44,714,296 shares of common stock outstanding as of April 13, 2018.
-Unless otherwise indicated, all amounts exclude shares issuable upon the exercise of outstanding options and the vesting of restricted stock units that are not exercisable and/or vested as of April 13, 2018 or within 60 days of April 13, 2018.

-(2) Excludes (i) 7,358 shares of common stock and (ii) 2,222 restricted stock units granted under our equity incentive plan, which will vest on October 19, 2018, all of which were assigned to Wexford under the terms of Mr. McCarthy's employment with Wexford.
-As a result, Mr. McCarthy disclaims beneficial ownership of these shares of common stock and restricted stock units, except to the extent of any pecuniary interest therein.

-(3) Mr. Straehla holds an aggregate of 1,792 of these securities in three custodial accounts for the benefit of three of his grandchildren over which accounts Mr. Straehla maintains investment control.
-Excludes 166,667 restricted stock units granted under our equity incentive plan, which will vest in two approximately equal annual installments beginning on October 19, 2018.

-(4) Excludes (i) 5,135 shares of common stock and (ii) 2,222 restricted stock units granted under our equity incentive plan, which will vest on October 19, 2018, all of which were assigned to Gulfport under the terms of Mr. Heerwagen's employment with Gulfport.
-As a result, Mr. Heerwagen disclaims beneficial ownership of these shares of common stock and restricted stock units.

-(5) Excludes 2,222 restricted stock units granted under our equity incentive plan, which will vest on October 19, 2018.
-Includes 6,000 shares of common stock held by Arthur L. Smith Family LP, which is managed by Arthur L. Smith Management LLC, of which Mr. Smith is the manager.

-(6) Excludes 2,222 restricted stock units granted under our equity incentive plan, which will vest on October 19, 2018.

-(7) Excludes (i) 11,250 restricted stock units granted under our equity incentive plan, which will vest in three approximately equal annual installments beginning on October 19, 2018, and (ii) 26,667 restricted stock units granted under our equity incentive plan, which will vest in two remaining approximately equal annual installments beginning on February 21, 2019.
+The percentage of shares beneficially owned is based on 44,876,649 shares of common stock outstanding as of April 1, 2019.
+Unless otherwise indicated, all amounts exclude shares issuable upon the exercise of outstanding options and the vesting of restricted stock units that are not exercisable and/or vested as of April 1, 2019 or within 60 days of April 1, 2019. - (2) Excludes (i) 12,235 shares of common stock and (ii) 2,655 restricted stock units granted under our equity incentive plan, which will vest on June 5, 2019, all of which were assigned to Wexford under the terms of Mr. McCarthy's employment with Wexford.
+As a result, Mr. McCarthy disclaims beneficial ownership of these shares of common stock and restricted stock units, except to the extent of any pecuniary interest therein. - (3) Mr. Straehla holds an aggregate of 1,792 of these securities in three custodial accounts for the benefit of three of his grandchildren over which accounts Mr. Straehla maintains investment control.
+Excludes 83,334 restricted stock units granted under our equity incentive plan, which will vest on October 19, 2019. - (4) Excludes (i) 12,235 shares of common stock and (ii) 2,655 restricted stock units granted under our equity incentive plan, which will vest on June 5, 2019, all of which were assigned to Gulfport under the terms of Mr. Heerwagen's employment with Gulfport.
+As a result, Mr. Heerwagen disclaims beneficial ownership of these shares of common stock and restricted stock units. - (5) Excludes 2,655 restricted stock units granted under our equity incentive plan, which will vest on June 5, 2019 - (6) Excludes 1,549 restricted stock units granted under our equity incentive plan, which will vest on June 5, 2019.
+These restricted stock units have been assigned to Wexford under the terms of Mr. Amron's employment with Wexford.
+As a result, Mr. Amron disclaims beneficial ownership of these restricted stock units, except to the extent of any pecuniary interest therein. - (7) Excludes (i) 7,500 restricted stock units granted under our equity incentive plan, which will vest in two approximately equal annual installments beginning on October 19, 2019, and (ii) 13,334 restricted stock units granted under our equity incentive plan, which will vest on February 21, 2020. - (8) Mr. LaForge resigned as our Vice President, General Counsel and Assistant Secretary effective March 15, 2019.
+In connection with his resignation, 13,334 unvested restricted stock units previously granted to him under our equity incentive plan were forfeited.